 Do you feel it’s time to change your current job or life situation?
 Are you searching for a new path?
 Something that will let you re-focus and give you rest from all the pressure?

-Changing your environment and focusing on hands on work which provides results that are tangible and rewarding, could be just what you need.
+Changing your environment and focusing on hands on work, which provides results that are tangible and rewarding, could be just what you need.
 Working with wood can be very therapeutic.
-It’s been proven to increase the sense of fulfilment, relives stress and promotes wellbeing.
+It’s been proven to increase the sense of fulfillment, relives stress and promotes wellbeing.

 Joining a boatbuilding course could be your platform for a new start.
 Imagine learning craftsmanship and transferable skills which can get you a job as a result and be a start of a new satisfying career that you love.
-Given that 100% of our graduates found employment after finishing the course, you are highly likely to achieve that too.
+Given that 100% of our graduates have found employment after finishing the course, you are highly likely to achieve that too.

-Becci, 30 former Occupational Therapist for the NHS started her 47 week wooden boatbuilding course in September 2016.
+Beccie 30, a former Occupational Therapist for the NHS, started her 47 week wooden boatbuilding course in September 2016.
 She loves the outdoors and plays Ultimate Frisbee representing Great Britain.

 ‘The place gives so much context to your learning and makes you appreciate the history of the industry.’

-Before starting the course she looked at a few schools and as she says IBTC Portsmouth really stood out for her for a number of reasons: ‘The facilities are unique; you’ll be learning the skills in a setting that reflects working life in a boatyard.
+Before starting the course Beccie looked at a few schools and says that IBTC Portsmouth really stood out for her for a number of reasons: ‘The facilities are unique; you’ll be learning the skills in a setting that reflects working life in a boatyard.
 The place gives so much context to your learning and makes you appreciate the history of the industry.’

 ‘It’s great to be working in the historic dockyard, there’s always something going on’